Micellization in active matter of asymmetric self-propelled particles: Experiments: Micellization parameter

-Fig.~\ref{figS:OrderParam}(b) shows the values of the order parameter calculated for systems with numbers of particles reaching one hundred.
-Fully micellized system corresponds to robots being added to the system to sequentially form full micelles.
-In this case, the order parameter is at its maximum for the numbers of robots that are multiples of 8 with lower values corresponding to the presence of incomplete micelles.
-One micelle among chaos corresponds to adding the robots randomly around a complete micelle within a distance of several robot lengths.
-In this case, the order parameter decreases as $1/N$ with the number of robots.
-Therefore, the introduced order parameter effectively corresponds to the fraction of micelles in the robotic swarm.
+Figure~\ref{fig:OrderParam}(b) shows the numerically calculated dependencies of the micellization parameter on the number of particles $N$ in the system up to $N=100$.
+The fully micellized systems [the solid red lines in Fig.~\ref{fig:OrderParam}(b)] correspond to the particles that are added to the system sequentially to form complete micelles.
+In this case, the micellization parameter is at its maximum for the numbers of particles that are multiples of eight, with intermediate values corresponding to the presence of incomplete micelles resulting in the lower values of $P_{\rm m}$.
+The curves for a single micelle among a disordered environment [the black solid lines in Fig.~\ref{fig:OrderParam}(b)] are obtained by adding randomly oriented particles at random coordinates within a $80L \times 80L$ box around a complete micelle.
+The coordinates and angular orientations of the added particles are distributed uniformly.
+In this case, the micellization parameter decreases as $1/N$ with the number of particles.
+Therefore, the parameter introduced in Eq.~\eqref{eq:Parameter} characterizes the fraction of micelles in the swarm.

-We also study the dependence of the order parameter on the distance between the robots in a single micelle by introducing random shifts of the robots' noses from the center of a micelle.
-The components of the shift vectors have a normal distribution with a mean zero and a dispersion $\Delta r$ which we take from 0 to 5~mm ($1/10$ of the robot diameter).
-It is seen that the order parameter decreases exponentially depending on this distance, yielding the same value $P_{\rm m} = 0.1$ for a full micelle with 5~mm gaps between the robots and a dense micelle but without one robot.
+We also study the dependence of the micellization parameter on the distance between the particles in a single micelle by introducing random shifts of the particles' noses from the center of a micelle, Fig.~\ref{fig:OrderParam}(b).
+The components of the shift vectors are normally distributed with the zero mean and the dispersion $\Delta r$ that varies from $0$ to $5$~mm (approximately $1/10$ of the robot's diameter).
+The micellization parameter decreases exponentially depending on this amplitude, producing the same value $P_{\rm m} \approx 0.1$ for a complete micelle with $5$~mm gaps between the robots and an ideal incomplete micelle without one robot.